 4. Artificial Turf (The Ultimate Low-Maintenance Lawn)

-Why It Works: For the highest-traffic areas, dedicated dog runs, or for owners who want a guaranteed green and mud-free yard year-round, modern artificial turf is the ultimate solution.
+Why It Works: For the highest-traffic areas, dedicated dog runs, or owners who want a guaranteed, green, mud-free yard year-round, modern artificial turf is the ultimate solution.
 High-quality pet turf is specifically designed for heavy use.
-It has a highly permeable backing for perfect drainage of urine and water.
+It has a highly permeable backing to ensure proper drainage of urine and water.
 Additionally, it features antimicrobial properties built into the fibers to reduce odors.
 The installation process involves a deep base of compacted stone, ensuring the area is always stable and puddle-free.

 Pros & Cons: